ekourkchi/inclinet_project/README.md

 - Input Data
    - Data is presented in the form of images.
 Non-square images are padded to have square dimensions, and they are resized to the appropriate shape (128x128)
    - Labels are the spatial inclinations of spiral galaxies from face-on
-- pipeline.sh: This bash script runs the pipeline end-to-end from the data preparation to building the CNN models
+- `pipeline.sh`: This bash script runs the pipeline end-to-end from the data preparation to building the CNN models
    - `data_prep.py`: This code is mainly used to downsize (downsample) images that are stored in a specified folder.
    - `data_compress.py`: compressing images of a folder that are all in the same size
    - `data_split.py`: taking the npz file at each filter, and splitting them into training and testing batches.
 10% of all galaxies with inclinations greater than 45 degrees are set aside for the testing purpose.
 To perform extra analysis (like bagging), sub-samples of the training set are generated, with the size of 67% of the entire training sample size.
 Sub-samples overlap as each contains 2/3 of the data drawn randomly from the main sample, whereas the test sample doesn't overlap with any of the training sub-samples.